syaghoubi00/lab/README.md

 ## Usage

+1. Install Ansible requirements/dependencies:

+`ansible-galaxy install -r requirements.yml`

+2. Run the playbook:

-`ansible-playbook -i inventory deploy.yaml`
+`ansible-playbook -i inventory playbook.yaml`

 This will:

 1. Install requirements
-2. Import `playbook.yaml`
-3. `playbook.yaml` will provision and configure IaC
+2. Run `playbook.yaml`, which will provision and configure the Infrastructure.